 The Council's capital strategy plans to deliver projects to the value of £67.2m over the next five years, with £19.2m estimated to be spent in 2019/20.
-This includes significant investment in the Council's key strategic projects which includes a significant land and property acquisition in addition to investment further Council on dwellinas and Council buildinas, including the construction of new council housing.
+This includes significant investment in the Council's key strategic projects which includes a significant land and property acquisition in addition to further investment on Council and dwellings Council buildings, including the construction of new council housing.